-In the very beginning, a handful of parents collaborated to open a caring, innovative and independent private school in the Elgin Valley, with the long term vision of it becoming one of the top private schools in South Africa.
+The Applewood school history started – in the very beginning – with a handful of parents and a big vision.
+They collaborated to open a caring, innovative and independent private school in the Elgin Valley, with the long term vision of it becoming one of the top private schools in South Africa.
 They wanted a nurturing, yet dynamic country school for their children and the wider Grabouw and Elgin community.
 As such, Applewood Preparatory School was ‘born’ on the 12th May 1997.

 The doors officially opened in January 1998 with 27 children, and 4 enthusiastic teachers.
 The first board of governors, chaired by the late Tiens Kruger, believed implicitly in the potential of Applewood to become a top independent preparatory school and so set a course to be molded and developed by future boards and heads.